 - The Fundamentalist: Tre is estranged from his mother because of her Christian fundamentalist views and the restrictive controlling way she ran the household growing up, even banning music that was secular in any way or not Christian enough for her from being listened to by anyone in her family, including her husband.
 The only recordings that she approved of were of sermons.
-She has also disowned him for being trans.

 - Horrible Housing: Olly's housing may not be horrible per-say but it isn't ideal, showing wear and tear, outright damage and the small bare-bones place is also a mess because Olly is struggling with depression and the recent loss of the use of one arm.

 - I Call It "Vera": Olly's Oldsmobile is named Doo Doo Brown.